 In my last post, I wrote about places to finish the TGO Challenge between Aberdeen and Stonehaven.
 In this post, I planned to write about places between Stonehaven and Montrose but there’s a lot of places and a bit to say so I’ve decided to restrict this post to the northernmost bit of this section around Stonehaven.

 Stonehaven is a small town south of Aberdeen that is a popular finishing point for Challengers.
 You can get there without too much tarmac pounding by going through the Fetteresso forest, which gets you to 2-3 km from the town.
-Unfortunately, there’s a big wind farm there now (33 turbines) which should be fully operational by 2015 (it may be by now, I haven’t been there this year) but you still might prefer this to road walking.
+Unfortunately, there’s a big wind farm there now (33 turbines) which is now fully operational.
+The forest is not great for camping and some of the pitches near water are very close to the wind turbines (see this post for a picture)

 Stonehaven proudly boasts that it is the home of the inventor of the pneumatic tyre (Robert Thomson) but keeps quiet about a more recent invention of a famous Scottish delicacy – the deep-fried Mars Bar.
 If you come into the town from Kirktown of Fetteresso through the back streets, you come out near the Carron Fish Bar – birthplace of the deep fried Mars Bar.